*We are currently full for Fall 2021- but will keep your application on file should a position open*

 b.
 Build and maintain working relationships with student organization leaders, UW-Parkside faculty and staff, and

 a.
 Training includes but is not limited to: proficient and competent in hazard & bodily fluid clean up procedures, mandatory reporting, general fire and emergency protocol.

 b.
 Plan inclusive and accessible events and programs.

 c.
 Assist in the interpretation of University and unit policies and procedures.

 ¨ Must have a minimum cumulative grade point average of 2.30 and have 6 non-audit credits.

-¨ Must be available to work 6-15 hours per week primarily Monday-Thursday 10am-2pm, but some evenings may be required as needed.
-Flexible hours and willingness to help out with timely deadlines.
+¨ Must be available to work 4-16 hours per week, with evening and few weekend hours required as needed.
+Flexible hours and willingness to help with timely deadlines.

 ¨ Adhere to Student Employee Handbook uniform dress policy and attend Mandatory trainings.

 ¨ Must be able to lift up to 30 pounds.

 ¨ Performance reviews are conducted with the supervisor at least once per semester.
 Self-management is a must and self-evaluations are continuous.